Educator Accountability Act ...

 Following are the key elements of the Educator Accountability Act (S.B.
 260) as determined by Gov. Thomas R. Carper's office:

 Educator Accountability for Student Improvement

-Recognizing that effective teaches and administrators are critical to our children's education, Delaware's Educator Accountability legislation (Senate Bill 260) ensures that teaches and adminstrators are motivated to help students meet Delaware's standards.
+Recognizing that effective teachers and administrators are critical to our children's education, Delaware's Educator Accountability legislation (SB 260) ensures that teachers and administrators are motivated to help students meet Delaware's standards.
 Beginning in 2002, at least 20 percent of an educator's performance evaluation will be tied directly to student improvement -- teachers and administrators who fail to measure up can be dismissed.
 The legislation also establishes a new, more rigorous licensure and certification system requiring teachers and administrators to meet increased professional development requirements and teach in their area of expertise.

 Attracting and Retaining the Best and Brightest Teachers